Tairgim: "Go léifear an Bille don Dara hUair anois."

 In fairness, the Labour Party originally introduced this Bill back in the 2000s and then again in 2012 but by the time they were in government in the Thirty-first Dáil and I attempted to bring it forward, they had found reasons to vote against it.
 I note that now that its Members are on the Opposition benches they have returned to their original policy stance.
 It is amazing to see how policies and priorities change once a party gets into government.

 The economic, social and cultural rights initiative, ESCRI, was a coalition of over 60 civil society organisations that supported strengthening the protection of economic, social and cultural rights in the Irish Constitution.
-More than 60 organisations, including Amnesty International, the Irish Human Rights and Equality Commission, the Children’s’ Rights Alliance, the Irish Council for Civil Liberties and many others, were involved.
+More than 60 organisations, including Amnesty International, the Irish Human Rights and Equality Commission, the Children’s’ Rights Alliance and the Irish Council for Civil Liberties, were involved.
 In 2017, the ESCR initiative held a conference in the Mansion House in Dublin entitled Making Economic, Social and Cultural Rights Meaningful.
 The event brought together a range of stakeholders to discuss how enforceable economic, social and cultural, ESC, rights such as housing and health would impact on individuals and groups in Ireland, drawing on experiences from other states where ESC rights have been given legal protection.

 Imagine having legal protection.
 There was much momentum and goodwill behind this important campaign.